-- 1. The format for inductive functions is such that universal eliminators can be defined that can express all other inductive functions.
+- The format for inductive functions is such that universal eliminators can be defined that can express all other inductive functions.
 Inductive functions may also be called eliminators. - 2.
 The special case of zero value constructors is redundant.
-A proposition $\perp$ with an eliminator $\perp \rightarrow \forall X^{\mathbb{T}}$ .
-X can be defined with a single proof constructor $\perp \rightarrow \perp$ . - Assuming type definitions at the computational level, accommodating type definitions also at the propositional level adds the elimination restriction.
-Note that the dominance condition is vacuously satisfied for propositional type definitions. - 4.
-Defining equations with a secondary case analysis (e.g., subtraction) are a syntactic convenience.
-They can be expressed with auxiliary functions defined as inductive functions. - 5.
+A proposition \bot with an eliminator $\bot \to \forall X^{\mathbb{T}}.
+X$ can be defined with a single proof constructor $\bot \to \bot$. - 3.
+Assuming type definitions at the computational level, accommodating type definitions also at the propositional level is responsible for the elimination restriction.

+- 4. The dominance condition is vacuously satisfied for propositional type definitions. - 5.
+Defining equations with a secondary case analysis (e.g., subtraction) come as syntactic convenience.
+They can be expressed with auxiliary functions defined as inductive functions. - 6.
 Our presentation of inductive definitions is compatible with Coq but takes away some of the flexibility provided by Coq.
 Our format requires that in Coq a recursive abstraction (i.e., fix) is directly followed by a match on the discriminating argument.
 This excludes a direct definition of Euclidean division.
 It also excludes the (redundant) eager recursion pattern sometimes used for well-founded recursion in the Coq literature.